KlingonDragon/notebook/Misc/Politics.md

 - Nationalise WiFi, Busses and other Mass Transit, and Non-NHS Healthcare
 - Combine income tax and NI
 - Forbid dividends by companies in breach of enviromental or other regulations
+- Legalise cannabs use but regulate it strongly with similar restrictions to tobacco or alcohol

 ## Defence
 - 4% of GDP